-In FY 2021, many municipalities enhanced their subsidy programs for the introduction of PV systems and storage batteries, contributing greatly to the deployment.
-It is often the case that the amount of subsidy for PV ranges from 10,000 JPY/kW to 50,000 JPY/kW, and that for storage batteries is around 20,000 JPY/kWh.
+In FY 2022, a number of municipalities enhanced their subsidy programs with regard to the introduction of PV systems and storage batteries, contributing significantly to the expansion of their introduction.
+In most cases, subsidies range from 10,000 JPY/kW to 50,000 JPY/kW for PV systems and approximately 20,000 JPY/kWh for storage batteries.